 However, what happens if the input signal goes above the 0-V input level?
-The problem is that the video signal is always above this level and must not be altered in any way.
-As a result, if the sync level of the input signal is above this 0-V level, then the internal discharge (sink) current reduces the ac-coupled bias signal to the proper 0-V level.
+The problem is the video signal is always above this level and must not be altered in any way.
+Thus, if the sync level of the input signal is above this 0-V level, then the internal discharge (sink) current reduces the ac-coupled bias signal to the proper 0-V level.